Challier/home/others/2016-04-10-test-post-a.md

 # POST HEADER
 header-image: "/assets/images/emocow_banner.jpg"      # config image to post header
-alt-image:    "image description test post"   # config image description to alt att.
+alt-image:    "image description test post a" # config image description to alt att.
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.